socameron/mcgill_data_storage/README.md

-renv::snapshot()              # save all R package dependency versions to a `renv.lock` file renv::restore()               # when operating on a new computer, run to restore the environment with all versions required
+renv::snapshot()              # save all R package dependency versions to a `renv.lock` file renv::restore()               # when operating on a new computer, run to restore the environment with all versions required renv::dependencies()          # check which dependencies are used for this Rproject

+# Tips: To update packages within the renv environment, install the newer version and then run renv::snapshot() again to update renv.lock.

 ```